chrisyoung/hecks-archive/README.md

 	$ serverless invoke local -f hello /
 		-d '{"name":"White Pizza","description":"white sauce and chicken","toppings":[{"name":"chicken"}]}'

+## Domain Driven Design (DDD) Primer

+### Domain Modules
+Hecks treats Domain Modules and Aggregates interchangeably.
+For example, PizzaBuilder::Pizzas and PizzaBuilder::Orders are both Domain modules.
+These modules contain the actual objects that can be used to interact with the domain, such as Pizzas::Pizza, Pizzas::Chef and Orders::LineItem.

+### Aggregates
+An Aggregate is always accessed through a single "head" object.
+A head is always an entity.
+You can find out the head object like so:
+	PizzaBuilder::Pizzas.head
+In this case, the Aggregate is Pizzas and the #head method will return PizzaBuilder::Pizzas::Pizza.

+### Entities
+An Entity is a domain object that you track over time.
+Entities rely on unique ids.
+For instance, a person can change their name but retain their identity (for example, a social security number).
+Entities are often, but not always, the heads of Aggregates.
+A Pizza is an example of an entity, you can change its name but its identity will remain the same.

+### Values
+A value object does not have an identity that persists over time.
+For instance, a topping in the PizzaBuilder domain is a value.
+"Pepperoni" will always be "Pepperoni", it is not expected to ever change its name to "Mushroom".
+Value objects can be thrown away and replaced on updates with new values without having to rely on any lifecycle management.

+### Repositories
+A repository is an abstraction for accessing databases.
+In Hecks, repositories are grouped into Databases.
+Databases work like adapters in that you can write a database adapter to map Hecks Domain operations to specific technologies like "SQL Server", and "CouchDB".
+Out of the box, Hecks repositories support CRUD operations.
+By default all of the domain modules use an "In memory" database.

 ## Note: On Ruby on Rails
 Hecks actually started as a way to introduce Domain Driven Design into Rails, but there's no need to mix the concepts.
 Just import PizzaBuilder and